Credential store (credential store)

 Portal export

-Here is the "credentialstore.cfg" file after the portal export with the option enabled:
+Here is the "credentialstore.cfg" file after the portal export with the option activated:

 <?xml version="1.0" encoding="UTF-8"?>